tsibg/react-background-remover/README.md

 `npm start`

+4. Deploy

+At deploy you can exclude the `/public/static/model` to skip shipping the lib's assets.

+Already done in the `.vercelignore` for vercel deployments.
+Vercel runs the install procedure once deployed and the files are obtained and auto-copied in the needed dirs.

 ### ToDo
 Still looking for better way to serve the assets for @imgly/background_remover.
 Currently, the whole module directory is copied in the public dir as the lack of convenient way to make otherwise.
-It is made on every install (so deploy doesnt ship the big files) so it should be as bullet-proof solution as ugly solution.
+It is made on every install so it should be as bullet-proof as ugly solution.

 Check https://github.com/imgly/background-removal-js/issues/59 for more info.